oracle-livelabs/oci/oci-multicloud-network-connectivity/verification/verification.md

 In this lab, you will:
 * Prepare CloudShell
-* Launch a Virtual Machine in the VCN created in Lab 1
+* Launch a Virtual Machine within the VCN created in Lab 1
 * Connect to the Virtual Machine
 * Test Connectivity